stevelorenz/build-vnf/ffpp/README.md

 The project is currently under **heavy development and revision**.
 More docs will be added later when the structure and source code are stable.

-I'm currently exploring rewriting FFPP in Go or Rust.

 ## TODO: Build and Run

 ## Catalog